 I couldn’t resist taking a photo of this lady carrying her toddler in a traditional basket!

 My friend made a deposit of about RMB100 at the counter before we could proceed.
 Yup, pay first…

 We went upstairs and came to an open waiting area with many, many parents sitting with their precious ones (baobei).
-The setting reminded me of a government hospital in Malaysia.
+The setting reminded me of a government hospital in the rural areas of Malaysia.

 I’m really thankful to the friend who brought us there because she:

 - spoke to the counter people etc while I keep track of the toddler running here and there, poking his nose everywhere.

 There were so many children, it was easy to lose sight of him!